 Growing from Cuttings: I have never tried to grow hame from cuttings, and do not know of anyone who has tried.
 However, the tropical alien Bignay (Antidesma bunius) is regularly propagated using greenwood cuttings and air-layering, so I encourage someone to try rooting the cuttings of our native Antidesma.
 If successful, this would be particularly advantageous since hame is dioecious.

 Many of my older hame have died tragically, several in a brushfire and a few from girdling by careless weed-trimmers.
-Therefore, I do not have any firsthand knowledge on how long it takes for hame to mature and start flowering and fruiting.
+Therefore, I do not have any firsthand knowledge of how long it takes for hame to mature and start flowering and fruiting.
 My best estimate (based on conversations with others) is that you will be waiting 5-10 years for those first fruits.
-Also remember that hame are dioecious, so plant several in your garden if you want to better the odds of having at least one male and one female tree.
+Also, remember that hame is dioecious, so plant several in your garden if you want to better the odds of having at least one male and one female tree.

 Diseases & Pests: Please read my discussion of pest inconsistencies in the Introduction above.
 Seedlings, saplings, and mature trees are all prone to infestation by sap-sucking arthropods such as scale insects, aphids, thrips, and mites.
 However, these infestations are only life-threatening for young hame.
 For large saplings and mature plants, I normally let nature run its course, and wait for natural predators such as ladybird beetles to control these pests.
 For small plants, I usually intervene with repeated sprays of horticultural oil along with a systemic insecticide.
 Chinese rose beetles will eat the leaves of hame of any age.
 While these attacks leave a plant unsightly, they have never killed any of my hame.
 Refer to Enemies in the Garden for methods of combating Chinese rose beetles.